karicmilica/recipes-nz/recipes-nz/README.md

 maps.
 Clojure offers various powerful concepts, particularly in the domain of parallelization.
 For development of this application, of course the most important was agent.
 It drew my attention, because I had not seen before anything like that.
-Also, some other concepts are so interesting for me, like passing functions as arguments and returning them from function calls; atoms and the way to change its states;
+Also, some other concepts are so interesting for me, like passing functions as arguments and returning them from function calls; atoms and the way to change their states;
 multimethods; and of course map and reduce function that are present everywhere.
 Solely, I had a lot of problems with compiling ClojureScript, and finding appropriate documentations.
 Developing this application I had opportunity to experience one new and efficient approach in considering the problems,thinking and code